 Vehicle and pedestrian access will be taken from The Silk Road.
 The current access to the site is from Black Lane which then links to Hurdsfield Road at an existing traffic signal junction.
 The proposed main access to the site is from the Silk Road, as this section of the A523 is a dual carriageway the access will be a left in and left out arrangement only.
 There are traffic impacts associated with this development proposal but having regard of the mitigation measures proposed, the Council's Head of Strategic Infrastructure (HSI - Highways) does not consider that a severe impact refusal can be supported and does not raise objections to the application.
-The scheme is found to be acceptable in terms of its impacts on the local highway network (subject to the mitigation proposed) and the parking and pedestrian facilities would be sufficient to accommodate the proposed development subject to further discussions regarding the provision of a shuttle bus arrangement, which would be a benefit of the scheme.
+The scheme is found to be acceptable in terms of its impacts on the local highway network (subject to the mitigation proposed) and the parking and pedestrian facilities would be sufficient to accommodate the proposed development subject to a scheme for pedestrian signage to promote links with the town centre.

-The proposal is compatible with the surrounding development and the indicative design, scale and form of the buildings would not appear incongruous within its context subject to the submission of appropriate reserved matters..
-The impact of the proposal on environmental considerations relating to flooding, drainage, land contamination (subject to further investigations) and ecology (subject to receipt of an updated report) would be acceptable.
+The proposal is compatible with the surrounding development and the indicative design, scale and form of the buildings would not appear incongruous within its context subject to the submission of appropriate reserved matters.
+The impact of the proposal on environmental considerations relating to flooding, drainage, land contamination (subject to further investigations) and ecology would be acceptable.